sferenchak/PracticalJavaScript/README.md

 * There should a be "Dislay todos" button and "Toggle all" button in the app.
 * Clicking "Display todos" should run todoList.displayTodos.
 * Clicking "Toggle all" should run todoList.toggleAll.

+## V8 Requirements
+* It should have working controls for .addTodo
+* It should have working controls for .changeTodo
+* It should have working controls for .deleteTodo
+* It should have working controls for .toggleCompleted